Plastic magnet: PANiCNQ

+Light-tunable magnet

 In February 2002, researchers from Ohio State University & University of Utah developed the world's first light-tunable plastic magnet.

-The plastic material became 1.5 times more magnetic when blue light shines on it.
-Green laser light reversed the effect somewhat, by decreasing the material's magnetism to 60 percent of its normal level.
+The plastic material became 1.5 times more magnetic when blue light was shined on it.
+Green laser light reversed the effect somewhat by decreasing the material's magnetism to 60 percent of its normal level.
 The plastic magnet was made from a polymer made of tetracyanoethylene (TCNE) combined with manganese (Mn) ions – atoms of the metal manganese with electrons removed.
 The magnet functioned up to a temperature of 75 K.